WojciechMatuszewski/programming-notes/aws-stuff.md

 - this key **usually not used for the encryption directly**.
 This is due to **size limit of 4kb that you want to encrypt**.
 For the encryption itself you should use **data encryption keys**.

+* can be created based on imported `Key Material`.
+Once created, underlying `Key Material` cannot be changed, you would have to create a new key.

 #### Key Material

 - aka **Backing Keys**.
 They are used for creating CMK.